sunwoo2/CapstoneDesign/README.md

-# CapstoneDesign
+# Capstone Design Project
-* Capstone Design Project, Subject is "AutoCar" at KNU's EE
+* Subject is "AutoCar" at KNU's EE
 * Using Ultrasonic sensor and LiDAR

 ## Date